Que hacer en londres antes de irte

 Saturdays from 9 am to 5 pm

-They are closed on Mondays, but you can check their hours here to make sure.
+They're closed on Mondays, but you can check their schedule here to be sure.

 Take the opportunity to see, right next door, the tallest building in London, the Shard .